 Much of the existing theoretical and empirical market microstructure literature concentrates on the impact of trades on prices rather than on the reciprocal effect of prices on the trade arrival process.
-By contrast, the econometric modelling framework presented here allows the two-way interaction of trades and mid-quote changes to be analysed.
-The empirical results of section 5.2 are related to both the theoretical and empirical market microstructure literature in turn below.
+By contrast, the modelling framework presented here allows the two way interaction of trades and mid-quote changes to be analysed.
+The empirical results of Section 5.2 are related to the theoretical and empirical microstructure literatures in turn below.

-The theoretical microstructure literature is concerned with the role that the trading process plays in the formation of security prices, and in particular with how new information is incorporated into prices.
-O'Hara (1995) and Hasbrouck (1996) give book and review length treatments respectively of this literature.
-An important class of models for our purposes is the asymmetric information models, which date back to Bagehot (1971) and include the sequential trade models of Glosten and Milgrom (1985), Easley and O'Hara (1987) and Easley and O'Hara (1992).
-In these models the specialist potentially faces both informed and uninformed traders.
-When an information event occurs, the former possess superior information to the specialist and trade for speculative reasons.
-The specialist fixes a spread that compensates him for the risk of doing business with the superiorly informed traders.
-In the sequential trade models, the Bayesian specialist learns about the information held by the informed traders by observing the sequence of trade outcomes and sets his quotes equal to the expected terminal value of the asset conditional on the past sequence of trading outcomes and a trade at the quote.
-Thus, the dynamics of the posted quotes and of transaction prices result from the Bayesian updating performed by the market maker.
+The theoretical literature is concerned with the role that the trading process plays in the formation of security prices, and in particular with how new information is incorporated into prices.56 An important class of models is the sequential trade models of Glosten and Milgrom (1985), Easley and O'Hara (1987) and Easley and O'Hara (1992).
+In these models, the Bayesian specialist learns about the information held by the informed traders by observing the sequence of trade outcomes and sets his quotes equal to the expected terminal value of the asset conditional on the past sequence of trading outcomes and a trade at the quote.
+Thus, the dynamics of the posted quotes and of transaction prices result from this Bayesian updating.
 Crucially, trades convey information to the specialist and so impact the quoted prices.
-A central feature of the Easley and O'Hara (1992) model is that uninformed market participants, including the specialist, are uncerain whether an information event has occurred prior to the start of a given trading day.
-This results in periods of low volatility tending to occur in periods when there is little trade, since a period with little trade increases the probability the specialist attaches to there having been no information event at the start of the trading day.
+A central feature of the Easley and O'Hara (1992) model is that uninformed market participants, including the specialist, are uncertain whether an information event has occurred prior to the start of a given trading day.
+This results in periods of low volatility tending to occur in periods when there are few trades, since such a period increases the probability the specialist attaches to there having been no information event at the start of the trading day.